2019 London Broncos season: August

-The Broncos were to lose again, although this time the contest was much closer, and they led (6-4) at the break following recent Sydney Roosters signing, Brock Lamb's first try for the club.
+The Broncos were to lose again, although this time the contest was much closer, and they led (6–4) at the break following recent Sydney Roosters signing, Brock Lamb's first try for the club.
 A resolute defensive effort in the second stanza kept the capital outfit firmly in the game, although the hosts were eventually to score 16 unanswered points, leaving the visitors to return south down the M1 on the wrong end of a (6-20) score line.

-London Broncos were on their travels the following weekend too, returning to the south of France looking for a repeat of the stunning Round 18 victory over Catalans Dragons nine weeks previous.
+London Broncos were on their travels the following weekend too, returning to the south of France seeking another victory over Catalans Dragons nine weeks previous.

-Kieran Dixon was standout in a terrific team performance as the Broncos registered a memorable away league double, racing the length of the field to add to an earlier penalty, and his impressive touchline conversion saw the capital outfit lead (8-0) inside the game's opening ten minutes, an advantage they would maintain until the interval.
+Kieran Dixon contributed to the Broncos registered an away league double, racing the length of the field to add to an earlier penalty, and his impressive touchline conversion saw the capital outfit lead (8–0) inside the game's opening ten minutes, an advantage they would maintain until the interval.
 Catalans Dragons hinted at a comeback soon after the break, crossing for an unconverted try, but a sweeping move orchestrated on the Broncos left hand edge ended with Alex Walker touching down under the sticks, the full-back's fifth try of the campaign, and with Kieran Dixon adding the extras and another penalty for home side indiscretion soon after, the contest was as good as over, confirmed when Brock Lamb slotted a long range drop goal, his first for the club.

-The (17-4) win would lift London Broncos back level on 18 points with Hull KR, who lost a crucial four-pointer at home to relegation rivals, Wakefield Trinity and Huddersfield Giants, losers at the John Smith's Stadium to Castleford Tigers with three matches of the regular season remaining.
+The (17–4) win would lift London Broncos back level on 18 points with Hull KR, who lost a crucial four-pointer at home to relegation rivals, Wakefield Trinity and Huddersfield Giants, losers at the John Smith's Stadium to Castleford Tigers with three matches of the regular season remaining.